 Aparan is located in the Aragatsotn region.
 It is 32 km north of the administrative centre Ashtarak and about 50 kilometres northwest of the capital Yerevan.
 The town is located on the eastern slopes of Mount Aragats and the northern slopes of Mount Ara, on the shores of Kasagh River, and is 1880 meters above sea level.
 It has an Alpine climate with snowy winters and mild humid summers.

-The name of the city is derived from the Armenian word of "Aparank" which means a royal palace.
-According to another legend the name derived from the light fixture which hung down from the sky without the rope " Anparan".
-Only honest and fair people could see the fixture.
-Then the pronunciation was changed and stayed Aparan.
-The past names of the city were Abaran, Bash Aparan, and Kasakh.
+The name of the city is derived from the Armenian word "Aparank" which means a royal palace.
+According to a legend, the name comes from the lantern which hung down from the sky without a rope: "An”-without, “paran”-rope.
+Later the pronunciation changed and became Aparan.
+The former names of the city were Abaran, Bash Aparan, and Kasagh.

-Every Armenian knows this city’s historical battle and proud to tell everyone who visits this place.
-The heroic Bash-Aparan battle is one of the brightest pages of Armenian history.
-In 1918 Armenian nation defeated the Turkish soldiers who wanted to conquer Aparan.
+Every Armenian knows about the historic battle of the city.
+The locals are proud to tell the guests of the town about the heroic battle of Bash-Aparan in 1918 when the Armenian nation defeated Turkish soldiers who wanted to conquer Aparan.
 From there on the locals celebrate this day every year on May 28 with great importance.
-They even have a beautiful memorial(1978) dedicated to the battle designed by architect Rafael Israelyan.
-Near the monument, you can see the tomb(on 28 May 2000) of the great Armenian military commander Drastamat Kanayan.
+There is a beautiful memorial monument dedicated to the battle designed by architect Rafael Israelyan(1978).
+Near the monument, you can see the tomb of the great Armenian military commander Drastamat Kanayan.
 His remains were taken to Armenia for the final burial in Aparan in 2000.